M I T E S H

 Jaro house appraisal

-Streamlining house appraisals by addressing pain points and optimizing data gathering.
+Streamlining house appraisals by addressing pain points and optimising data gathering.
 Valuators assess land factors, creating a need for an efficient process.

 Objective